Double Irish arrangement: US corporate tax haven (to 2017)

-U.S. change to a territorial system (post 2017)
+US change to a territorial system (post 2017)

-In December 2017, the U.S. Tax Cuts and Jobs Act ("TCJA"), the U.S. changed from a "worldwide" tax system to a hybrid–"territorial" tax system, to encourage U.S. multinationals to relocate functions back from tax havens.
+In December 2017, the US Tax Cuts and Jobs Act (TCJA), the US changed from a "worldwide" tax system to a hybrid–"territorial" tax system, to encourage US multinationals to relocate functions back from tax havens.
 In addition, the US, as the UK had done in 2009–12, aimed to become a favoured destination for foreign multinational to relocate.
-In their October 2017 report on the proposed TCJA legalisation, the U.S. Council of Economic Advisors, quoted Hines' work on tax havens, and used Hines' calculations, to estimate the quantum of U.S. investment that should return as a result of the TCJA.
+In their October 2017 report on the proposed TCJA legalisation, the US Council of Economic Advisors, quoted Hines' work on tax havens, and used Hines' calculations, to estimate the quantum of US investment that should return as a result of the TCJA.

-As well as switching to a hybrid–"territorial" tax system, the TCJA contains a unique "carrot" and a "stick" aimed at U.S. multinationals in Ireland:
+As well as switching to a hybrid–"territorial" tax system, the TCJA contains a unique "carrot" and a "stick" aimed at US multinationals in Ireland:

-In March–April 2018, major U.S. tax law firms showed that pre the TCJA, U.S. multinationals with the IP needed to use Irish BEPS tools, would achieve effective Irish tax rates ("ETR") of 0–2.5% versus 35% under the historical U.S. system.
-However, post the TCJA, these multinationals can use their IP to achieve U.S. ETRs, which net of the TCJA's 100% capital relief provisions, are similar to the ETRs they would achieve in Ireland when the TCJA's new GILTI provisions are taken into account (e.g. ETR of circa 11–12%).
-In Q1 2018, U.S. multinationals like Pfizer announced in Q1 2018, a post-TCJA global tax rate for 2019 of circa 17%, which is close to the circa 15–16% 2019 tax rate announced by past U.S. corporate tax inversions to Ireland, Eaton, Allergan, and Medtronic.
+In March–April 2018, major US tax law firms showed that pre the TCJA, US multinationals with the IP needed to use Irish BEPS tools, would achieve effective Irish tax rates (ETR) of 0–2.5% versus 35% under the historical US system.
+However, post the TCJA, these multinationals can use their IP to achieve US ETRs, which net of the TCJA's 100% capital relief provisions, are similar to the ETRs they would achieve in Ireland when the TCJA's new GILTI provisions are taken into account (e.g. ETR of circa 11–12%).
+In Q1 2018, US multinationals like Pfizer announced in Q1 2018, a post-TCJA global tax rate for 2019 of circa 17%, which is close to the circa 15–16% 2019 tax rate announced by past US corporate tax inversions to Ireland, Eaton, Allergan, and Medtronic.